SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic JMS Producer.md

 WebLogic Java Message Service (JMS) is an enterprise-level messaging system.
 It allows applications to create, send, receive, and read messages.
 The JMS API defines a common set of interfaces and associated semantics that allow programs written in the Java programming language to communicate with other messaging implementations.

 The **Generic JMS Producer** is the WebLogic JMS .NET client application that publishes (i.e. writes) events to the JMS API.
 The **Generic JMS** **Consumer** will subscribe to (i.e. read and process) these events.
-The producer and consumerfunction fully independently.
+The producer and consumer function fully independently.

 ## About